KrasnitzLab/SCGV/deploy_tools/README.md

-* Go to anaconda web site [https://www.continuum.io/downloads](https://www.continuum.io/downloads) and download the latest anaconda installer for your operating system
+* Go to anaconda web site [https://www.continuum.io/downloads](https://www.continuum.io/downloads) and download the latest anaconda installer for your operating system.
+Please note that at the moment `cnviewer` uses *Python 2.7*, so you need to install the appropriate version of Anconda for *Python 2.7*.

 * Install anaconda into suitable place on your local machine following instruction from